Skip to main content

 }]

 Built-in tools like web_search and fetch_url generally work without much prompt-side coaching.
-Reach for web_search filters and response_format before adding more instruction prose — parameters are enforced directly and don’t re-process on every loop step the way instruction tokens do.
+Reach for web_search filters and response_format before adding more instruction prose — parameters are enforced directly and don’t re-process on every loop step the way system-prompt tokens do.

 Read the sources back